-In addition, for the purpose of the evaluation of the financial capacity, the following documents should be submitted:
+In addition, for the purpose of the evaluation of the financial capacity, the following documents should be submitted18:

-1. For action grants exceeding EUR 750 000 and for operating grants exceeding EUR 100 000, the lead applicant must provide an audit report produced by an approved external auditor where it is available, and always in cases where a statutory audit is required by EU or national law.
-That report shall certify the accounts for up to the last 3 financial years available.

-In all other cases, the lead applicant shall provide a self-declaration signed by its authorised representative certifying the validity of its accounts for up to the last 3 financial years available.

-This requirement shall apply only to the first application made by an applicant to the contracting authority in any one financial year.

-The external audit report as well as the self-declaration certifying the validity of the accounts are not required from the co-applicant(s) or affiliated entities (if any).
+- 1. For action grants exceeding EUR 750 000 and for operating grants exceeding EUR 100 000, the lead applicant must provide an audit report produced by an approved external auditor where it is available, and always in cases where a statutory audit is required by EU or national law.
+That report shall certify the accounts for up to the last 3 financial years available. - In all other cases, the lead applicant shall provide a self-declaration signed by its authorised representative certifying the validity of its accounts for up to the last 3 financial years available. - This requirement shall apply only to the first application made by an applicant to the contracting authority in any one financial year. - The external audit report as well as the self-declaration certifying the validity of the accounts are not required from the co-applicant(s) or affiliated entities (if any). - 2.
+A copy of the lead applicant's latest accounts (the profit and loss account and the balance sheet for the last financial year for which the accounts have been closed)19.

-This obligation does not apply to secondary and higher education establishments.

-2. A copy of the lead applicant's latest accounts (the profit and loss account and the balance sheet for the last financial year for which the accounts have been closed).
 A copy of the latest account is neither required from the co-applicant(s) (if any) nor from affiliated entity(ies) (if any).

+$^{^{18}}$ No supporting documents will be requested for applications for a grant not exceeding EUR 60 000.

+19 This obligation does not apply to natural persons who have received a scholarship or that are in most need of direct support, nor to public bodies and to international organisations.
+It does not apply either when the accounts are in practice the same documents as the external audit report already provided pursuant to Section 2.2.1 point 1.